labsyspharm/shell-novice/_episodes/02-filedir.md

 > it's just a separator.
 {: .callout}

-Underneath `/Users`,
-we find one directory for each user with an account on Nelle's machine, her colleagues *imhotep* and *larry*.
+-   Underneath `/Users`, we find one directory for each user with an account on Nelle's machine:
+    - *imhotep*
+    - and *larry*.

 ![Home Directories](../fig/home-directories.svg)

-The user *imhotep*'s files are stored in `/Users/imhotep`, user *larry*'s in `/Users/larry`,
+    -   The user *imhotep*'s files are stored in `/Users/imhotep`,
+    -   user *larry*'s in `/Users/larry`,
-and Nelle's in `/Users/nelle`.
-Because Nelle is the user in our examples here, this is why we get `/Users/nelle` as our home directory.
+    -   and Nelle's in `/Users/nelle`.

+-   Because Nelle is the user in our examples here, this is why we get `/Users/nelle` as our home directory.
-Typically, when you open a new command prompt you will be in your home directory to start.
+-   Typically, when you open a new command prompt you will be in your home directory to start.

+## List Directory Contents
-Now let's learn the command that will let us see the contents of our own filesystem.
-We can see what's in our home directory by running `ls`, which stands for 'listing':
+-   We can see what's *in* our current directory by running `ls`, which stands for 'listing' (Again, results may vary)

 ~~~
 $ ls